auth0/docs/articles/tokens/concepts/refresh-token-rotation.md

 For example, consider the following scenario:
 1. Legitimate Client has **Refresh Token 1**, and it is leaked to or stolen by Malicious Client.
-2. Legitimate Client uses **Refresh Token 1** to get a new Refresh Token/Access Token pair.
+2. Malicious Client uses **Refresh Token 1** to get a new Refresh Token/Access Token pair.
 3. Auth0 returns **Refresh Token 2/Access Token 2**.
-4. Malicious Client then attempts to use **Refresh Token 1** to get an Access Token.
+4. Legitimate Client then attempts to use **Refresh Token 1** to get an Access Token.
 Auth0 recognizes that Refresh Token 1 is being reused, and immediately invalidates the Refresh Token family, including **Refresh Token 2**.
-5. Auth0 returns an **Access Denied** response to Malicious Client.
+5. Auth0 returns an **Access Denied** response to Legitimate Client.
-6. **Access Token 2** expires and Legitimate Client attempts to use **Refresh Token 2** to request a new token pair.
-Auth0 returns an **Access Denied** response to Legitimate Client.
+6. **Access Token 2** expires and Malicious Client attempts to use **Refresh Token 2** to request a new token pair.
+Auth0 returns an **Access Denied** response to Malicious Client.
 7. Re-authentication is required.

 ![Reuse Detection](/media/articles/tokens/reuse-detection.png)